ajisrael/learning-git/README.md

 The commit or commits that bore the current commit

+### HEAD

+Just a referrence to a commit for the head of the currently checked out branch.

+See `.git/HEAD` holds a path to a `ref` that points to a commit

+### Reflog

+The log of where your HEAD has moved.
+Logs are stored in `.git/logs/HEAD`

+### Cherry Pick

+From `man git-cherry-pick`

+Given one or more existing commits, apply the change each one introduces, recording a new commit for each.
+This requires your working tree to be clean (no modifications from the HEAD commit).

 ## Tidbits

 ### See all files created in `.git` from `git init`